How does spending time in stillness with the art and music surrounding Jesus’ birth change us? How has it changed me?

 P.S.
 I thought for a little fun this week we would have a flashback scene from an episode of Fraiser.
 This moment is a classic and I hope you enjoy:))

 I am a Christian Author, Arts Teacher, Public Speaker and Musician.
-My mission is to share the power of arts to the greater Christian community.
-My books, "My Dancing Day: Reflections of the Incarnation in Art and Music" and "The Joyful Sound, Reflections on the Life of Christ in Art and Music" can be found on Amazon or in My Createspace estore: https://www.createspace.com/4318541
+God thru the Arts is a ministry that works to share the power of arts to the greater Christian community.
+You can find my blog @ jrundlett.wordpress.com.
+My books, "My Dancing Day: Reflections of the Incarnation in Art and Music" and "The Joyful Sound, Reflections on the Life of Christ in Art and Music" can be found @ My Createspace estore: https://www.createspace.com/4318541

 View All Posts